rockset/rockset-js/packages/cli/reference/auth.md

 create a new profile with the specified name and apikey.

 ```
 create a new profile with the specified name and apikey.

-  You can find an API Key for your account in the Rockset Console. https://console.rockset.com/apikeys

 USAGE
   $ rockset auth:add NAME APIKEY [APISERVER]